Charlie Huston

 Charlie Huston (born 1968) is an American novelist, screenwriter and comic book writer.
 They (Note: Huston uses they/them pronouns) have written various novels in different genres, including Caught Stealing (2004) that was adapted into a 2025 film by Darren Aronofsky.
-They have also written the Joe Pitt Casebooks book series that features a vampiric detective, as well as several standalone novels and comic books.
+They have also written the Joe Pitt Casebooks series that feature a detective who is also a vampire, as well as several standalone novels and comic books.

 Personal background

-Huston was born in Oakland, California in 1968.
+Huston was born in Oakland, California, in 1968.
 When they were two years old, the family moved to Livermore, California, where Huston grew up.
 When they were 19 years old, they attended San Francisco State University.
+They then transferred to California State University, Chico and earned a degree in Communications Studies in 1991.
 They married Virginia Louise Smith, and the couple resides in Los Angeles.

 Career

 Caught Stealing, along with Six Bad Things and Huston's fourth novel, A Dangerous Man, follow the lovable anti-hero, baseball-mad Henry Thompson, as he struggles to escape a deadly case of mistaken identity, his past, and build a new life for himself.